The Best Mouthwash for Healthy Gums, Clean Teeth, and Fresh Breath, According to Dentists

 If you're already someone who is known to swig mouthwash, it's possible that the bottle you currently use for the express purpose of fixing bad mask breath or refreshing the bad taste in your mouth isn't effective for boosting your mouth's health.
-Below, dentists provide a breakdown of what to look for in a mouthwash for gums and their favorite options to buy so you can maximize your oral care routine and preserve the health of your pearly whites.
+Below, dentists provide a breakdown of what to look for in a mouthwash for gums, some much needed dental health tips, and their favorite options to buy so you can maximize your oral care routine and preserve the health of your pearly whites.

-- Best healing: Colgate Peroxyl Antiseptic Mouthwash and Mouth Sore Rinse
+- Best healing mouthwash to strengthen gums : Colgate Peroxyl Antiseptic Mouthwash and Mouth Sore Rinse

 - Best mint-alternative: Desert Essence Coconut Oil Mouthwash

-- Best for sensitive mouths: CloSYS Sensitive Mouthwash
+- Best mouth wash for sensitive gums: CloSYS Sensitive Mouthwash

 - Best for bad breath: Therabreath Fresh Breath